Zacharymk1213/cli-calculator/README.md

 - `--eval <expression>` / `-e <expression>`: evaluate and print the result, then exit.
 - `--square-root <value>` / `-sqrt <value>`: compute a single square root (fails for negative inputs).
  - `--convert <from> <to> <value>` / `-c <from> <to> <value>`: convert an integer from one base to another and print the result.
 Accepted bases are `2`, `10` and `16`.

+## Variables

+- `vars.toml` stores user-defined variable names and values.
+The application loads it on start and overwrites it whenever you make changes through the UI.
+- Menu option **6) Variable manager** lists current entries, lets you create/update a variable (prompted for name/value), and remove entries you no longer need.
+- Valid variable names must start with a letter and can contain letters, digits, or underscores.
+Expressions referencing undefined variables throw an error.

 ## Supported functions in expressions